 Libby Schrum is a professional furniture maker in Camden, ME.
 A 2001 graduate of our Furniture Intensive, she subsequently earned an MFA in furniture design from Rhode Island School of Design in 2005.
 Libby has exhibited at top venues such as the International Contemporary Furniture Fair and the Architectural Digest Design Show in New York, and her work has been featured in The New York Times, Fine Woodworking, and 500 Chairs (Lark Books, 2008).
 In 2010, Libby was awarded the prestigious John D. Mineck Furniture Fellowship by Boston’s Society of Arts & Crafts.
 Her website is libbyschrum.com.

-Chelsea Witt teaches 3D Design and Woodworking at Moorestown Friends School 9 months of the year and spends the summer months focused on personal practice and teaching at craft schools on the east coast.
-A 2018 graduate of our Furniture Intensive, Chelsea has also studied with artists/makers such as Alexis Dold, Tyler Hays and Christina Boy.
-Chelsea earned a BFA at the University of South Florida with a focus in sculpture, worked as Facilities Assistant here at CFC from 2019-2021, and has a broad background in art, illustration, woodworking, and furniture making.
-Chelsea also volunteers their time working for the Furniture Society and a Workshop of Our Own.
+Chelsea Witt is a furniture maker, artist, and educator based in Southern Maine.
+A 2018 graduate of our Furniture Intensive, Chelsea has also studied with artists/makers such as Alexis Dold, Tyler Hays, and Christina Boy.
+Chelsea earned a BFA at the University of South Florida with a focus in sculpture, worked as Facilities Assistant here at CFC from 2019-2021, has a broad background in art, illustration, woodworking, and furniture making, and teaches at craft schools nationwide.
+Chelsea is the education director for the Chairmaker’s Toolbox and serves on the board of directors for The Furniture Society.
 More of their work may be found at chelseacarinawitt.com.